heythisispaul/EncompassConnect/README.md

 * generateContract: boolean _(optional)_ - Determines whether your supplied loanData object will be generated into a contract to match the object model or not (defaults to true).
 * loanTemplate: string  _(optional)_ - The URL to the loan template if one should be provided.

+### .deleteLoan(_GUID_)
+Deletes the specified loan from your Encompass instance.

+Paramters:
+* GUID: string - The GUID of the loan to delete.

 #### .pipeLineView(_options_, _limit?_)
 Pulls an array of loans based off the filter or list of GUIDs supplied.

 Parameters:
 * options: PipeLineContract - An object that determines which loans and fields being pulled.
-Check out the example for additional details.
+Check out the [example](https://github.com/heythisispaul/EncompassConnect#viewing-a-pipeline) for additional details.
 * limit: number _(optional)_ - the maximum results to return from the call.
 The default is 1000, but may vary depending on the amount of data being requested per loan.

+### Custom API Calls

+#### .customRequest(_uri_, _method?_, _body?_)
+If There isn't an existing function to suit your needs, you can supply this method with the Encompass API endpoint you need.
+It will default to a 'GET' request, but you can supply additional parameters as necessary.
+It returns a promise that resolves to the HTTP response from Encompass.

+Parameters:
+* uri: string - The Encompass API to interact with.
+* method: string (_optional_) - The HTTP verb to use.
+If not supplied, defaults to 'GET'.
+* body: any (_optional_) - The JSON body to send with your request if required.